 What level of experience is required to play for FCA Lacrosse?

-For the 2018 Spring season we are planning on fielding: one U8 team, one U10 team, two U12 teams, and two U14 teams.
+For the 2018 Spring season we are planning on fielding: one Mini (K/1/2) team, one Junior (3/4) team, three Minior (5/6) teams, and three Major (7/8) teams.
 We will play in the Illinois Boys Lacrosse Association (IBLA) league.
 Divisions (A, B or C) for the teams will be decided by coaches based on where we feel each team would be challenged, but also be competitive.
-There will be players on almost all the teams that have no competitive experience, while some players will have played for potentially 3-5 years.
+There will be players on many teams that have no competitive experience, while some players will have played for potentially 3-5+ years.

 As coaches, we are always excited to get athletes who are new to the sport.
 One of our key directives is to help instill a love of the game in the boys.